yavorsky/unbuilt.app/README.md

 ## Coming Soon

 - Browser Extension - Unbuild any site as you browse
-- CLI Application - Unbuild from your terminal
 - Additional Detection Categories - Expand our unbuilding capabilities
 - Technology Versions - Detect major or even minor/patch versions of specific technologies.